MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-boot-starter-for-azure-active-directory-developer-guide.md

 ## Prerequisites

+To follow the instructions in this guide, you must have the following prerequisites:

 - An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/) or sign up for a [free Azure account](https://azure.microsoft.com/pricing/free-trial/).
 - A supported Java Development Kit (JDK), version 8 or later.
 For more information, see [Java long-term support and medium-term support on Azure and Azure Stack](../fundamentals/java-jdk-long-term-support.md).
 - [Apache Maven](https://maven.apache.org/), version 3.0 or later.
 - An application registered with Azure AD.
 For more information, see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app).

-## Key concepts
+## Core scenarios

-A *web application* is any web-based application that enables a user to sign in.
-A *resource server* will either accept or deny access after validating an access token.

-This guide covers the following scenarios:
+This guide describes how to use the Azure AD starter in the following scenarios:

 - [Access a web application](#access-a-web-application)
 - [Access resource servers from a web application](#access-resource-servers-from-a-web-application)
 - [Protect a resource server/API](#protect-a-resource-serverapi)
 - [Access other resource servers from a resource server](#access-other-resource-servers-from-a-resource-server)

+A *web application* is any web-based application that enables a user to sign in.
+A *resource server* will either accept or deny access after validating an access token.

 ### Access a web application